sbacky/sbacky.github.io/index.markdown

       <div class="col-md-6 d-flex flex-column justify-content-start">
         <h2>About Me</h2>
         <p>Embarking on an exciting journey in software engineering, I initially honed my skills in Python to automate routine tasks.
 I further expanded my expertise by becoming a certified MuleSoft developer, specializing in integrating third-party applications with Salesforce.
 My technical arsenal now includes Java and SQL for backend server management.</p>
         <p>Outside of coding, I'm blessed with a supportive wife and a wonderful son.
-I'm passionate about basketball and video games.
+I'm passionate about basketball, AI and video games.
 My favorite NBA team is the Suns, but I keep up with other teams as well.
-I am a PC gamer first and I play console as well.
+I enjoy exploring the boundaries of AI productivity and I like to generate AI images with Stable Diffusion.
+I am a PC gamer and I play on console as well.
 I dont have a favorite video game at the momeent but I enjoy playing video games with my wife and son.</p>
         <a class="btn btn-info mt-3" href="/portfolio/">View My Portfolio</a>
       </div>
     </div>